Battle of the Wazzir

-The Battle of the Wazzir was the name given to several riots of Australian, British and New Zealand troops in Cairo, Egypt, during World War I. The main incident occurred on 2 April 1915, but a smaller incident also took place on 31 July that year.
+The Battle of the Wazzir, also known as Good Friday, was the name given to several riots of Australian, British and New Zealand troops in Cairo, Egypt, during World War I. The main incident occurred on 2 April 1915, but a smaller incident also took place on 31 July that year.
 In the aftermath of the war, another incident took place in February 1919.

 Major riot (2 April 1915)

 The main riot took place on 2 April 1915.
 The riot took hold in a street called "Haret el Wasser", part of the Wagh El Birket area of Cairo where there were a large number of brothels and drinking establishments.
 At its peak about 2,500 Australian and New Zealand soldiers were involved, many of whom were intoxicated.
 The soldiers were reported to have had an assortment of complaints, including recent price increases, poor quality drinks, and concerns about the spread of venereal disease.
 The riot resulted in considerable damage - estimated at several hundred pounds worth - to several brothels which were set on fire; firefighters who responded to the blaze were also accosted.
 In response, mounted police were dispatched, as well as yeomanry, Lancashire Territorials and military police.

 As 2 April 1915 was Good Friday, many ANZAC troops waiting to go to the Gallipoli Campaign were on leave, and many of them went to the Birka.
 They had an accumulation of grievances against the entertainments in the Birka: beer adulterated with water or even urine; high prices; much venereal disease among the area's prostitutes; theft and general dishonesty; an incident when an English soldier from Manchester found his sister serving as a nude dancer and prostitute there (she had accepted an offer for a job in domestic service, but her purported employer took her to Cairo and left her there: see white slave trade), and when he tried to take her away, the brothel's staff threw him out of an upstairs window.
 About 4000 troops rioted and wrecked and burnt many buildings, and threw prostitutes and pimps out onto the streets and their possessions after them; furniture including a piano was thrown out of upstairs windows; and they rescued the English soldier's sister.
 The riot started about 4 pm or 5 pm and ended by 10 pm.

 A view at the time, that the wanton destruction and assaults were just ‘a bit Of fun’, has persisted, despite evidence of the seriousness of the criminal behaviour during the event.